Tech Preview

 Custom configuration files must be placed into the directory /etc/stunnel/conf.d.

 The container entry point configures TLS/SSL automatically by setting the key and certificate to the values of the environment variables STUNNEL_KEY and STUNNEL_CERT.
-If one of the environment variables is unset, then the entrypoint defaults to /etc/stunnel/stunnel.key for STUNNEL_KEY and /etc/stunnel/stunnel.pem for STUNNEL_CERT.
+If one of the environment variables is unset, the entry point defaults to /etc/stunnel/stunnel.key for STUNNEL_KEY and /etc/stunnel/stunnel.pem for STUNNEL_CERT.

-The entrypoint can set up a single service via environment variables, so that the user doesn't have to write and mount their own configuration file.
-This can be specified via the environment variables STUNNEL_SERVICE_NAME, STUNNEL_ACCEPT and STUNNEL_CONNECT:
+The entry point can set up a single service via environment variables, so that the user doesn't have to write and mount their own configuration file.
+This can be specified via the environment variables STUNNEL_SERVICE_NAME, STUNNEL_ACCEPT, STUNNEL_CONNECT, and STUNNEL_CLIENT:

-• STUNNEL_SERVICE_NAME: name or otherwise unique identifier of the service (used for documentation purpose only)
+• STUNNEL_SERVICE_NAME: name or otherwise unique identifier of the service (used for documentation purposes only)

 • STUNNEL_ACCEPT: address on which new connections should be accepted.
-It can be either a hostname and a port number or just a port number (in which case, localhost is assumed to be the host)
+It can be either a hostname and port number or just a port number (in which case, localhost is assumed)

 • STUNNEL_CONNECT: address on which the unencrypted service is listening and to which stunnel connects.
-It can be either a hostname and port number or just a port number (in which case, localhost is assumed to be the host)
+It can be either a hostname and port number or just a port number (in which case, localhost is assumed)

 podman run --rm -d \